marnix/zig-stm32f3discovery-play/INFO.md

 Switching SPI from the default 4-wire mode to 3-wire mode is done by setting bit SIM (0x01) to 1 in SPI register CTRL\_REG4 (0x23).

+See below about what information is exchanged with this device via I2C or SPI, using a concept of "registers".

 Separately from the I2C or SPI connection,
 MCU pins PE0 + PE1 = INT1 + INT2/DRDY generate various configurable interrupts,
 the first if X/Y/Z goes outside of configurable bounds, the second if data is available.
 Assumption: No alternate function needed (AF0) for these PE pins.

+# Notes

+## Structure of the I2C and SPI communication

+In I2C mode, these devices are accessed by writing a 7-bit "register" address (with the high bit indicating 'auto-increment to next register' allowing to write or read multiple registers in one stream), and then

+* either writing 1 or more bytes, one per register,

+* or reading 1 or more bytes, one per register, then sending an I2C NMAK = NACK once sufficient bytes have been received,

+and then an I2C STOP (or RESTART).

+Something very similar is done in SPI mode.